schollz/paracosms/README.md

 **K3 will play a sample.**

-samples in the looping mode will fade with a duration according to how long you hold K3. samples in the one-shot mode will play instantly.
+samples in the looping mode will fade with a duration according to how long you hold K3.

+samples in the one-shot mode will play instantly when you press K3. if you hold K3 it will toggle the euclidean sequencer.

 ### recording